mil/School/notes/PHIL-4224/Final/Value-of-K.md

 Greco, The value problem
 -------------------------
-1. Greco carefully separates out four different questions that one might pose as the ‘value problem’ in epistemology.
+1. Greco carefully separates out four different questions that one might pose as the "value problem" in epistemology.
 Explain each question and how it differs from the other.
+    - The four questions are
+        1. Why is knowledge valuable?
+        2. Why is knowledge more valuable than true belief?
+        3. Why is knowledge more valuable than any subset of its parts?
+        4. Why is knowledge more valuable than the value of all of its parts speratly?

 2. Explain which questions about the value of knowledge need not be answered by an account of knowledge and why.
 4.